Christmas 2016 Home Tour

 Make sure you help yourself to a gingerbread man cookie and some sweets while you’re in the kitchen.

 The Santa nesting dolls were a gift from my parents from their travels to Russia several years ago.

-I just couldn’t resist setting up this little village when I came across these tiny copper mugs at Target.
+I just couldn’t resist setting up this little village when I came across these tiny copper mugs.

 And because I can’t leave well enough alone, they inspired me to get crafty and make some ‘copper’ pots of my own.
 I’ll be back with this super easy diy next week.